 The Debtors also believe that the value of any distributions to each class of allowed claims in a chapter 7 case, including all secured claims, would be less than the value of distributions under the Plan because such distributions in a chapter 7 case would not occur for a substantial period of time.
 In this regard, there is a risk that distribution of the proceeds of the liquidation could be delayed for one or more years after the completion of such liquidation in order to resolve claims and prepare for distributions.
 In addition, recovery to creditors may be decreased by any litigation engendered by the claims allowance process.
+Given that the Plan represents a settlement of many complex inter-creditor issues, the Debtors would expect significant litigation of such issues in the event of a liquidation leading to potentially lengthy delays in distributions.
 Incorporating the time value of distributions to the liquidation analysis contained herein would further lower the estimated recoveries as presented.

-The Debtors' liquidation analysis is an estimate of the proceeds that may be generated as a result of a hypothetical chapter 7 liquidation of the Debtors.
+The Debtors' liquidation analysis is an estimate of the proceeds that may be generated as a result of a hypothetical chapter 7 liquidation of the Debtorsand does notexplicitly factor in the loss of value due to delays in distribution in the chapter 7 process.
 The analysis is based on a number of significant assumptions which are described.
-One of these assumptions is the timely resolution and agreement amongst the various classes of claims with regards to distribution of proceeds realized from the liquidation of assets.
+One of these assumptions is the timely resolution and agreement amongst the various classes of claims with regards to distribution of proceeds realize d from the liquidation of assets below.
 The liquidation analysis does not purport to be a valuation of the Debtors' assets and is not necessarily indicative of the values that may be realized in an actual liquidation.

-D. Liquidation Analysis
+D. Liquidation Analysis Analyses

-The following liquidation analysis ("Liquidation Analysis") has been prepared by the Debtors as an estimate of the values which might be realized by all classes of creditors in the event the assets of the Debtors were to be liquidated in chapter 7 proceedings under the Bankruptcy Code.
+The following liquidation analysis (the "Liquidation Analysis") has been prepared by the Debtors as an estimate of the values which might be realized by all classes of creditors in the event the assets of the Debtors were to be liquidated in chapter 7 proceedingscases under the Bankruptcy Code.
 A chapter 7 liquidation consists generally of the cessation of business, the identification and assembly of assets, and the initiation of distressed or "forced" sales of the Debtors' assets by a court-appointed chapter 7 trustee, with subsequent distribution of the net proceeds of such asset dispositions to creditors in accordance with statutory priorities.
 The following Liquidation Analyses should be read in conjunction with the accompanying notes.